JosephLai241/URS/README.md

 You will also have to provide your app name, Reddit account username and password in the block of credentials found on lines 18-22.

-# Some Linux Tips

-- You can further simplify running the program by making the program executable.
-- `sudo chmod +x scraper.py`
-- Make sure the shebang at the top of scraper.py matches the location in which your Python3.6 is installed.
-You can use `which python3.6` to check.
-The default shebang is `#!/usr/bin/python3.6`.
-- Now you will only have to prepend `./` to run the scraper.
-  - `./scraper.py ...`
-- Troubleshooting
-  - If you run the scraper with `./` and are greeted with a bad interpreter error, you will have to set the fileformat to UNIX.
-I did this using Vim.
-    - ```
-      vim scraper.py
-      :set fileformat=unix
-      :wq!
-      ```

 # Walkthrough

 First, you will have to provide your own Reddit credentials in this block of code.